How do I register for a class?

 This class isn’t going to work out for me, and I’d like to drop it.
 What can I do?

 If you are unsatisfied with your experience, or were unable to attend a course due to reasons beyond your control, please contact us.
-We will do our best to provide a solution that meets your individual needs – it’s our satisfaction guarantee.
+We will do our best to provide a solution that meets your individual needs – your satisfaction is our priority.